pgadmin-org/pgadmin4/docs/en_US/role_dialog.rst

     :alt: Role dialog membership tab
     :align: center

-* Specify members of the role in the *Role Membership* field.
-Click inside the *Roles* field to select role names from a drop down list.
-Confirm each selection by checking the checkbox to the right of the role name; delete a selection by clicking the *x* to the left of the role name.
+* Specify member of the role in the *Member of* field and specify the members in the *Member* field.
+  Confirm each selection by checking the checkbox to the right of the role name;
+  delete a selection by clicking the *x* to the left of the role name.
   Membership conveys the privileges granted to the specified role to each of its members.

 Click the *Parameters* tab to continue.